 The final day of the Torch Run, Friday, is marked by a morning ceremony on the steps of the Wilmington Police Department and then specific miles dedicated to law enforcement officers.
 One of the dedicated portions of the run is the one-mile leg down Main Street in Newark, named "Gary’s Mile" in tribute to Gary Summerville, a University of Delaware officer who died in a traffic accident.
 The final mile into the athletic complex is known as "Jimmy’s Mile," in honor of Jim Curran, a former New Castle County police officer who was injured in an accident.

 The Flame of Hope is then run into the Opening Ceremony (12:30 p.m. at the Bob Carpenter Center) by the Torch Runner of the year, who is joined by the Outstanding Athlete for the lighting of the cauldron.

-Throughout the Torch Run, the Delaware Good Samaritan (Good Sam) Club follows torch runners in recreational vehicles to provide safety and refreshments.
-Several volunteers leap-frog the Torch Run to ensure it stays lit the entire 160 miles, a tradition started by the late Winnie "Torch Master" Spence in 1994.
+Throughout the Torch Run, several volunteers leap-frog the Torch Run to ensure it stays lit the entire 160 miles, a tradition started by the late Winnie "Torch Master" Spence in 1994.
 Delaware is the only state in the country that runs a lit 'Flame of Hope' the entire length of the state prior to its Summer Games.

 History of the event

 The 2016 event was the 30th annual Torch Run.
-In its history, Delaware Law Enforcement will have raised over $6 million.
+In its history, Delaware Law Enforcement has raised over $6.5 million.